Johnsonnb1/datascience1repo/README.md

-# datascience1repo
+# Intro to Data Management and Visualization Practive Repo

-this my practice repository
+This my practice repository for my data science class.